-- Total Value of Critical Infrastructure/Equipment-The total value of critical infrastructure and equipment owned by the jurisdiction is \$3,240,000. - List of Critical Facilities Owned by the Jurisdiction: None - Total Value of Critical Facilities-The total value of critical facilities owned by the jurisdiction is none. - Key Resources The District also manages approximately 46.1 miles of drainage and irrigation watercourses. - Current and Anticipated Service Trends-It is likely that climate change will alter coastal flooding patterns resulting in increases in the frequency and magnitude of coastal flood events.
-The District is planning to continue to maintain existing levees and implement capital improvement plans for levee improvements.
+- Total Value of Critical Infrastructure/Equipment-The total value of critical infrastructure and equipment owned by the jurisdiction is \$100,000. - List of Critical Facilities Owned by the Jurisdiction: three - Total Value of Critical Facilities-The total value of critical facilities owned by the jurisdiction is \$660,000. - Key Resources The District also manages approximately 5.5 miles of PL84-99 River Levees, which would be highly impacted in the event of a large natural hazard. - Current and Anticipated Service Trends-The District is planning to continue to maintain existing levees and implement capital improvement plans for levee improvements.